crashkonijn/GOAP/Package/Documentation/upgrade/core-concepts.md

 # Core changes for v3!

+## Goap Resolver

+For v3 the GOAP resolver has been greatly improved, resulting in even smarter AI!

+The following improvements have been made:

+- The resolver has improved heuristics, making it easier to find the best action to perform.
+- The resolver now also supports multiple goals at the same time!
+- The resolver has improved handling of actions that require a target.
+- The resolver now supports disabling actions.
+These actions (and their children) will not be considered by the resolver.
+- The resolver now better calculates the distance cost between actions!

 ## Agents and Action Providers

 In v3, we've introduced the concept of **Agents** and **Action Providers**.
 Agents are the entities that perform actions on your behalf, while Action Providers are the entities that provide the actions that Agents can perform.
 In v2, these concepts were combined in the **AgentBehaviour**.